citrix/citrix-daas-rest-go/citrixquickdeploy/docs/WorkspaceManagedAADModel.md

 HasIdpInstanceId returns a boolean if a field has been set.

+### SetIdpInstanceIdNil

+`func (o *WorkspaceManagedAADModel) SetIdpInstanceIdNil(b bool)`

+ SetIdpInstanceIdNil sets the value for IdpInstanceId to be an explicit nil

+### UnsetIdpInstanceId
+`func (o *WorkspaceManagedAADModel) UnsetIdpInstanceId()`

+UnsetIdpInstanceId ensures that no value is present for IdpInstanceId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)